Four steps to offering a great support centre experience

 Why Today’s Performance Management Systems are Broken

 By the 1960s, performance management had become synonymous with the well-known and dreaded year-end performance review.
-In the 1980s, General Electric CEO Jack Welch took this process to a whole new level of Darwinism when he popularized “forced curve” evaluations, also known as “rank and yank,” whereby managers were forced to cull the lowest-ranking members of their team each year.
+In the 1980s, General Electric CEO Jack Welch took this process to a whole new level of Darwinism when he popularised “forced curve” evaluations, also known as “rank and yank,” whereby managers were forced to cull the lowest-ranking members of their team each year.

 Despite the fact that such systems have been used for decades by some of the world’s largest companies, recent research suggests they simply aren’t working.
-When WorldatWork conducted a survey among senior level human resource managers, it found that 48 percent of respondents ranked their organization’s performance management system at a C, D, or F. Additionally, in an article for the Harvard Business Review, authors Marcus Buckingham and Ashley Goodall point to a public survey they conducted that found that “more than half (58 percent) the executives questioned believe that their current performance management approach drives neither employee engagement nor high performance.”
+When WorldatWork conducted a survey among senior level human resource managers, it found that 48 percent of respondents ranked their organisation’s performance management system at a C, D, or F. Additionally, in an article for the Harvard Business Review, authors Marcus Buckingham and Ashley Goodall point to a public survey they conducted that found that “more than half (58 percent) the executives questioned believe that their current performance management approach drives neither employee engagement nor high performance.”

 Most experts believe the year-end review isn’t sufficient for today’s performance management processes.
 “Once-a-year goals are too ‘batched’ for a real-time world,” Buckingham and Goodall claim, “and conversations about year-end ratings are generally less valuable than conversations conducted in the moment about actual performance.”
 The WorldatWork survey corroborates this notion, finding that the top challenge HR senior executives reported was that “managers are unable to have difficult performance discussions.”

 And how about that rank-and-yank system that so many large companies adopted after GE?
-Writers Lisa Barry, Stacia Garr, and Andy Liakopoulos, from the talent division of Deloitte Consulting, note that the process “has been found in many companies to demoralize employees, create animosity, and spur good people to look elsewhere for work.”
-An expose of one popular retailer by The New York Times documented that the company’s remorseless year-end culling created a culture of fierce competition among co-workers and forced managers to sacrifice some employees in order to save their favorites.
+Writers Lisa Barry, Stacia Garr, and Andy Liakopoulos, from the talent division of Deloitte Consulting, note that the process “has been found in many companies to demoralise employees, create animosity, and spur good people to look elsewhere for work.”
+An expose of one popular retailer by The New York Times documented that the company’s remorseless year-end culling created a culture of fierce competition among co-workers and forced managers to sacrifice some employees in order to save their favourites.
 Unsurprisingly, that company is also known for its high employee turnover.

 The results of these performance management process makeovers are still coming in, but are very promising.